liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/05-building-a-responsive-site/03-mobile-device-rules/02-creating-mobile-device-rules.markdown

 4. Click *Save*.

 You'll notice after saving the classification rule that it's characterized as a *Simple Rule*.
-Only Simple Rules are included with @product@, but the rules are designed to be extensible, and additional rule types can be added by your developers.
+Only Simple Rules are included with @sharepoint@, but the rules are designed to be extensible, and additional rule types can be added by your developers.